Declaration of Corporate Governance

 The Executive Board manages the company on its own responsibility.
 As a management body, it has a commitment to the company’s interests and to increasing the companies’ enterprise value in the long term.
 In so doing, the members of the Executive Board are jointly responsible for all management activities.
 Notwithstanding the overall responsibility of the Executive Board, the individual members of the Executive Board also manage the divisions assigned to them under their own responsibility within the scope of Executive Boards resolutions.

 In particular, the Executive Board makes decisions on corporate strategy, business policy, and annual and multi-year planning.
-The Executive Board ensures appropriate risk and opportunity management and risk controlling as well as providing an appropriate compliance management system to ensure compliance with legal provisions, official regulations and internal policies (compliance).
+The Executive Board ensures that the risks associated with business operations are handled responsibly by way of a suitable and effective opportunity and risk management system.
+By means of a compliance management system geared toward the company’s risk situation, the Executive Board ensures compliance with legal provisions, official regulations, and internal policies, and works toward their observance within the company (compliance).

-The Supervisory Board is responsible for appointing the Executive Board in accordance with Section 84 AktG.
+The Supervisory Board is responsible for appointing the Executive Board in accordance with Article 39 of the SE Regulation.
 Together with the Executive Board, the Supervisory Board ensures long-term succession planning and receives reports on the respective status of planning and implementation of the criteria specified therein.
 The Supervisory Board has assigned responsibility for preparing decisions to the Personnel Committee.
 The number of Executive Board members is based on the requirements resulting from the business and the division of work in the Executive Board.
-The Executive Board of FUCHS PETROLUB SE consists of five members.
-Initial appointments of members of the Executive Board are generally not for more than three years.
+In accordance with recommendation B.3 of the Code, initial appointments of members of the Executive Board are for no more than three years.

-- the early identification of suitable candidates of different disciplines as well as taking into account of professional and personal experience,
+- the early identification of suitable candidates of different disciplines as well as taking account of varied professional and personal experience,

 - proven strategic and operating creative drive, and